 However, if you use Local DID Match, you can use a phone number with an area code that matches the location your agents are dialing.
 Prospects are more likely to answer a call from an area code they know compared a toll-free number.
-These are usually a dead-ringer that a telemarketer is on the other end of the line.
+An 800 number is usually a dead-ringer that a telemarketer is on the other end of the line.

-Going the extra mile to pay attention to important details like local area codes can increase trust with prospects.
-Once you get them on the phone, your agents can begin the real rapport building through the way they converse and gain confidence from the prospect.
+Going the extra mile to pay attention to essential details like local area codes can increase trust with prospects.
+Once you get them on the phone, your agents can begin the real rapport building through the way they converse and gain confidence from the candidate.

 SMS messages have an estimated 98% open rate.
 The convenience of being able to receive and read a message immediately without having to respond right away has catapulted the popularity of texting.
 A platform with SMS messaging capabilities allows you to engage with prospects and customers in a low-pressure manner.

-Send appointment reminders or follow-ups without forcing them to engage to receive your message.
+Send appointment reminders or follow-ups without forcing them to engage in receiving your message.
 If target contacts prefer it, using this technology will build consistently build rapport throughout the entire customer journey.
-When you reach out through a preferred method of communication, prospects and customers take notice.
+When you reach out through a preferred method of communication, prospects, and customers take notice.

 Managers establish the parameters within which redial rules work.
-For example, if an agent calls a prospect who doesn’t answer, you can create a redial rule that will make 3 additional attempts, once every day for three days.
+For example, if an agent calls a prospect who doesn’t answer, you can create a redial state that will make three additional attempts, once every day for three days.
 The system automatically adds the number back into the queue without any action required by your agent.